Learn more about the different ways to incorporate a business.

 Remember, if the circumstances of your business change, you can always change the form.
 For example, you may start your business as a sole proprietorship, but as your business grows, you may decide to incorporate or to take on a partner and become a partnership.

 In this column, the first of a three-part series, we'll discuss the two most commonly used forms for small business operations: the sole proprietorship and the partnership.
-In later columns, we'll discuss corporations and LLCs.
+In later columns, we'll discuss LLCs.